 Hoffman has been inactive for more than a dozen years.
 There’s a reason for that: Her body and mind are shot.
 She was admitted for psychiatric treatment on three occasions in 2003 and was ultimately diagnosed with “severe major depression.”
 Her problems were of a magnitude to be awarded disability benefits from the Social Security Administration the following year; the SSA later noted that she suffered from “severe” and “degenerative” back injury.
 Medical records show that Hoffman over the years has suffered from brain trauma, the product of numerous stunt-related head injuries.
 In 2011, Dr. Jeffrey Salberg, whom she had been seeing for years, explained her condition: “(Hoffman) remains disabled due to post-concussive syndrome as a result of multiple head injuries sustained as a result of her employment of being a stunt woman.
 She has had ongoing symptoms of the condition since I first began caring for her in 1998, and they’ve failed to improve after evaluation and treatment by specialists.”
 In 2012, he diagnosed her with “traumatic brain injury” and “severe back, neck, knee and shoulder injuries…due to continuous traumas throughout her stunt career.”

 Hoffman then presented the Plan with the results from two separate SPECT (Single-Photon Emission Computed Tomography) scan tests revealing clear evidence of traumatic brain injury.
-Two more doctors supposedly looked at her file.
 Yet the Plan continued to deny her health plan benefits.
 Ms. Hoffman’s attorney, Charles Fleishman, believes the people running the SAG benefits plan are hiding the facts.
 He stated:

 The SPECT scan shows traumatic brain damage.
 She had a history, as a stunt worker, of falling on her head repeatedly.
 The stunt work ruined her physically.
 The Plan sent her file out to two doctors for another evaluation, who concluded there’s no physical cause for her disability.
 They denied her claim again.
 In the synopsis of their reports, they don’t even mention the brain scan test, which was positive for brain trauma.
 And the Plan refused to say who those doctors were or to show us copies of their reports.
 Neither one of them examined her.
 We have never seen the doctors or been told who they are.
 All they gave us was a synopsis of what the two doctors supposedly said.
 We made repeated requests and they refuse to tell us.